Favorite Words from our Trainers

 Another favorite trainer, Andrew Coates, after watching me unintentionally push my horseback into the herd consistently on every run on the same side: “Your legs have to be relaxed, but your feet have to work”.
 This really sank in and I use it to this day.

 My complaint was that I wasn’t doing anything to cause this.
 Also, how come to my horse is always going too far on one side?
 He said I was causing that, but again, I was totally unaware.
 This started me on the journey to wanting to understand how I could be causing these reactions in my horse when I didn’t intend to.
 Eight years later I now understand the crookedness in my spine and pelvis and how that created different pressures in my legs which my ultra-sensitive horse could feel and was responding to.
 Now I am much healthier for having researched this matter but it took years and persistence to get to the root of it.
 Thank you, Andrew.

 From several trainers, I guess from back in their broomstick horse says: “That’s a nice stick” when referring to the horse.
 Maybe someone will enlighten me about the origin and meaning of this term but it makes me laugh.

 Also from several trainers: “Well that’s one way to do it…..” with a long pause…..

 And a classic one: “And why do you want to do that?”

-God bless them all, I love them and have never in my life been in the situation where four professionals would give of their time to individually help me.
+God bless them all, I love them and have never in my life been in a situation where four professionals would give of their time to individually help me.
 I was a ragamuffin as a kid and it was so hard for me to receive their help but I’m so grateful for it.
-They don’t know, but it was life changing.
+They don’t know, but it was life-changing.